sntruong12/travis-scott-tetris/README.md

 3. Implement an image of Travis Scott that will randomly show a thought bubble displaying a random famous adlib when the player clears 4 rows with one tetomino.

+## Challenges

+1. The first challenge I faced for this was to figure out what tools are out there that can help create the game.
+I researched a few tutorials and found our about the HMTL canvas tag.
+This can be used to create a board and all of our tetrominoes.